-The issuing of a certificate of lawful use or development;
+- (a) The issuing of a certificate of lawful use or development; - (b) The making of a non-material change to a planning permission; - (c) The discharge of planning conditions; - (d) The issuing of a correction notice (once this provision is commenced); - (e) The power to formulate the precise wording of planning conditions/refusal reasons following decisions made by the Planning Committee; - (f) The power to amend a planning condition/refusal reason following Planning Committee to address any administrative issue; - (g) The power to decide whether information received after the Planning Committee make their decision on a planning application and before the decision notice is issued, is substantial new material information that needs to be referred back to the Planning Committee to consider; - (h) The power to provide draft conditions or reasons of refusal (as appropriate) to the Planning Appeals Commission on Non-Determination Appeals subject to the agreement of the Chair and Vice-Chair of the Planning Committee; - (i) The power to withdraw a reason for refusal at or prior to a planning appeal hearing on technical matters (noise, odour, flooding etc.) where the consultee has raised no concerns following the submission of additional information; - The power to address any matter raised by objectors during a planning appeal hearing which was not a reason for refusal put forward by the Planning Committee; and

-- (a) The making of a non-material change to a planning permission; - (b) The discharge of planning conditions; - (c) The issuing of a correction notice (once this provision is commenced); - (d) The power to formulate the precise wording of decision notices following decisions made by the Planning Committee; - (e) The power to provide draft conditions or reasons of refusal (as appropriate) to the Planning Appeals Commission on Non-Determination Appeals subject to the agreement of the Chair and Vice-Chair of the Planning Committee; and - (f) The screening of and determination decisions on development proposals required under the Environmental Impact Assessment or Habitats Regulations.
+(k) The screening of and determination decisions on development proposals required under the Environmental Impact Assessment or Habitats Regulations.